in-toto/attestation/README.md

 Examples of hypothetical attestations:

-*   [Provenance]: GitHub Actions attests to the fact that it built a container image with digest "sha256:87f7fe…" from git commit "f0c93d…" in the "master" branch of "https://github.com/example/foo".
+*   [Provenance]: GitHub Actions attests to the fact that it built a container image with digest "sha256:87f7fe…" from git commit "f0c93d…" in the "main" branch of "https://github.com/example/foo".
-*   Code review: GitHub attests to the fact that Alice uploaded and Bob approved git commit "f0c93d…" in the "master" branch of "https://github.com/example/foo".
+*   Code review: GitHub attests to the fact that Alice uploaded and Bob approved git commit "f0c93d…" in the "main" branch of "https://github.com/example/foo".
 *   Test result: GitHub Actions attests to the fact that the npm tests passed on git commit "f0c93d…".